 If you ever thought you’d experienced all Sydney has to offer, you’re wrong.
 They’ve gone and opened a brand spanking new 80km walking trail of major milestones from Bondi to Manly.
-Hop, skip and hike your way through historical points in one massive coastal trail, experiencing highlights of First Nation’s people, the First Fleet, Sydney Opera House and the beloved bridge.
+Hop, skip and hike your way through historical points in one massive coastal trail, experiencing highlights of First Nation’s people, the First Fleet, the Sydney Opera House and the beloved bridge.
 The best part?
-You can do it in one doozey of a hike, or break this bad boy into manageable, day-walker size portions.
+You can do it in one hike, or break this bad boy into manageable, day-walker-size portions.
 Nothing like an easily digestible inner-city adventure.

-You’ve heard about sea to shining sea, now hear about Cape to shining Cape with this 8 (roughly) day adventure through Western Australia.
+You’ve heard about sea to shining sea, now hear about Cape to shining Cape with this (roughly) eight-day adventure through Western Australia.
 It might be a long one, coming in at around 135km, but it’s a relatively easy walk for budding newbies and a great place to start if you’re exploring the far side of Oz.
-Journey from Cape Naturaliste to Cape Leeuwin and rest your head at four different dedicated camp grounds along the way.
+Journey from Cape Naturaliste to Cape Leeuwin and rest your head at four different dedicated campgrounds along the way.
 There’s nothing quite like the West Australian coastline or sunset, so not much beats exploring it by foot over a week-long hike.

 Fraser Island Great Walk

 Ah Queensland… walking one day, still walking the next.
-If you’re itching to explore everything the East Coast has on offer, Fraser Island is the place to start, with its pristine waters, stretches of sands and this easy 5-7 day hike along the Fraser coastline.
+If you’re itching to explore everything the East Coast has to offer, Fraser Island is the place to start, with its pristine waters, stretches of sands and this easy five to seven day-hike along the Fraser coastline.
 After a quick trip across the waters from Rainbow Beach or Hervey Bay, start your 90km journey with a small group of people you can comfortably hang out with for a week (no mobile service, a few dingos, security in numbers).
 This popular tourist attraction will have you winding your way through some of Fraser Island’s best natural features.